 Though clearly violent, unlawful or otherwise disruptive activities of identified participants during a given demonstration will subject those persons to university sanction despite any prior warning or admonition to the student, such activities shall not, of themselves or ordinarily in the absence of expressed prior warning, impair the right of other students to participate or continue in lawful demonstration and protest.

 Circumstances may, however, combine to produce a situation in which reasonable persons may differ about whether the demonstration — regarded as a whole — infringes, or threatens immediately to infringe, upon the rights of other members of the university community.
 When in such cases the university person in authority — administrator, faculty or student chairperson — judges that the demonstration has passed proper bounds, she/ he shall communicate to the demonstrators insofar as feasible that this is his/her judgment, and she/he shall require that the demonstration be modified on stated conditions or promptly terminated.
 Failure of any student to observe such a declaration may subject him/her to disciplinary proceedings.
 The vice president for student affairs shall ordinarily be the administrator whose judgment shall be determinative in such situations; and, whenever she/ he is available and the circumstances otherwise reasonably permit, she/he shall authorize such declaration to be issued where, in his/her judgment, it is appropriate under this policy.
-Students seeking additional information should contact the senior associate dean of student development.
+Students seeking additional information should contact the dean of students.